Ben Davis High School: Athletics

 Ben Davis High School is a member of the Metropolitan Interscholastic Conference, which is known as one of the most competitive conferences in the Midwest.
 The team's nickname is the Giants.
 The 2008/2009 Lady Giants basketball team finished the season ranked number one in the nation by USA Todays Top 25 poll and ESPN's Rise Poll.
 This marks the third team national championship in school history.
 Boys' Track and Field 2009 being the second and the 1991 football team was national champion in the former ESPN/Scholastic Sports America poll, as well as the National Prep Poll and National Sports News Service Poll.

+In 2023, the boys' basketball team became the 14th team in state history to finish the season undefeated, finishing with a 33–0 record.

 Academic clubs

 The school also has a speech, debate, journalism, and communications program.
 Ben Davis is home to WBDG Giant 90.9 FM, a 400-Watt FM radio station operated by students.
 WBDG went on the air in 1966 and continues to broadcast today 24 hours, 7 days per week.
 BDHS publishes a student yearbook called Keyhole, Giant Visions, a literary magazine, and a student newspaper, Spotlight.
 In 2003, the school re-launched BDTV, a video production house, within the Area 31 Career Center where students produce a weekly school newscast and a variety of other video productions for the township.

 Ben Davis provides a career center which provides vocational training and serves ten regional schools, (Avon High School, Brownsburg High School, Cascade High School, Danville Community High School, Decatur Central High School, Monrovia High School, Mooresville Consolidated High School, Plainfield High School, Speedway High School, Tri-West High School).

 The school has been authorized to offer the International Baccalaureate Diploma Programme.